decent-dcore/DCore-Python/README.md

     cmake --build . --target all -- -j -l 3.0
     cmake --build . --target install

-> Note for Ubuntu 18.04 LTS, you have to change value of `-DPYTHON_VERSION=` to `36` during the initial configuration.
+> Note for Ubuntu 18.04 LTS/CentOS 8, you have to change value of `-DPYTHON_VERSION=` to `36` during the initial configuration.

 ### Building and installing DCore-Python in Windows